 - Click the Settings icon in your File Manager window.

-- Next, choose where you'd like to start in.
-For this example, we're going to use the Web Root option - which is the public_html folder.
-Since we're uploading to the public_html folder we do not need to navigate anywhere else.
+- Next, choose where you’d like to start in.
+For this example, we’re going to use the Document Root for our website.

-- Navigate to the file you want to upload on your local computer by selecting the "Choose File" button.
+- Navigate to the file you want to upload on your local computer by clicking the “Select File” button.

-- Select the file and click "Open".
-Once the file is finished uploading you can click on the link in the cetner of the screen to retrun to the folder you uploaded the file to.
+- Select the file and click Open.
+Once the file is finished uploading you can click on the link in the center of the screen to return to the folder you uploaded the file to.